AmbiqAI/neuralSPOT/docs/Deploying-EI-Models-using-neuralSPOT Nests.md

 # Deploying EdgeImpulse Models using neuralSPOT Nests

-NeuralSPOT Nests are a way to package its components in a self-contained software distribution.
+neuralSPOT Nests are a way to package its components in a self-contained software distribution.
 They include every static library and header file needed to get a neuralSPOT-based AI application compiled into a deployable binary.
 Nests are intended to be starting points for endpoint AI feature development, but often have to be modified to work other software packages, which typically have their own conventions, components, and libraries.

 In this article, we walk through  how to use neuralSPOT Nests to deploy one such external software package (EdgeImpulse C++ models) onto Apollo4 Plus.

 ## EdgeImpulse C++ Models